BARIUM – A HIGHLY TOXIC METAL

-At this time (March 2019), Analytical Research Labs does not read hair barium levels.
+At this time (December 2019), Analytical Research Labs does not read hair barium levels.
 A few other laboratories do read barium levels, but these labs do less accurate testing, so we cannot rely upon them.

 Ideal ranges too high.
 A hidden problem is that the “normal range” of barium used by laboratories that read this mineral in the hair are too high, in our view.
+The reason for this is that toxicity with barium is epidemic.

-The rest of this article is a technical summary about barium.
-It was researched and compiled by A. A. Francis, M.S., D.A.B.T., and Carol S. Forsyth, Ph.D., who are members of the Chemical Hazard Evaluation Group in the Biomedical and Environmental Information Analysis Section, Health Sciences Research Division, Oak Ridge National Laboratory.
+This material was researched and compiled by A. A. Francis, M.S., D.A.B.T., and Carol S. Forsyth, Ph.D.
+They are members of the Chemical Hazard Evaluation Group in the Biomedical and Environmental Information Analysis Section, Health Sciences Research Division, Oak Ridge National Laboratory.

 The soluble salts of barium, an alkaline earth metal, are toxic in mammalian systems.
 They are absorbed rapidly from the gastrointestinal tract and are deposited in the muscles, lungs, and bone.
 Barium is excreted primarily in the feces.

 Acute Toxicity.
 A drop in serum potassium may account for some of the symptoms.
 Death can occur from cardiac and respiratory failure.
 Acute doses around 0.8 grams can be fatal to humans.